Ariel Henry bows to pressure, saying he'll resign once a council is formed to lead crisis-hit Haiti

 The urgent meeting in Jamaica was organized by Caricom, a regional trade bloc that has pressed for months for a transitional government in Haiti while violent protests in the country demanded Henry’s resignation.

-Guyana President Irfaan Ali said the transitional council would have seven voting members and two non-voting ones.
+Guyana President Irfaan Ali said that the transitional council would have seven voting members and two nonvoting ones.

 Those with votes include the Pitit Desalin party, run by former senator and presidential candidate Moïse Jean-Charles, who is now an ally of Guy Philippe, a former rebel leader who led a successful 2004 coup and was recently released from a United States prison after pleading guilty to money laundering.
 Also with a vote is the EDE party of former prime minister Charles Joseph; the Fanmi Lavalas party; the December 21 coalition led by Henry; the Montana Accord group; and members of the private sector.